 - * Denotes the student is enrolled in the International Plan

 - Think you’ve got what it takes to be a Peer Advisor?
-We’ll be hiring again in Fall 2018!
+We’re now hiring for Fall 2018 – apply here!

 Jessie Berry – Chemical & Biomolecular Engineering; 4th year / Fort Collins, CO / Exchange: University of Cape Town, South Africa